Macrosynthetic Fibers Increase Project Profitability and Reduce Project Costs

 A further benefit of extreme value in industrial and warehouse floor slabs is the measurable increase in fatigue strength, which translates into longer service life.
 Here we are talking about increasing the number of axle loads by some measurable number over the life of the concrete.
 Fatigue strength is key when designing an industrial or warehouse floor slab or pavement area where there is a high concentration of 18 kip loads.

-Also note that there will be less settlement of the plastic concrete due to the modification to the thixotropic properties of the concrete.
+Also, note that there will be less settlement of the plastic concrete due to the modification of the thixotropic properties of the concrete.

 ABC Polymer’s Macrosynthetic Fibers: Engineered for Specific Applications

 ABC Polymer Industries believes that a single macrosynthetic fiber does not provide the engineering response required for the broad range of applications available to this newest generation of synthetic fibers.